 In recent quarters we have all observed press coverage of industrial action from NHS staff demanding higher payments due to increased workload and double-digit inflation increasing the cost of living.
 However, NHS leaders acknowledge current budgetary limitations facing UK and devolved Governments and have stated publicly that it is facing its greatest ever financial challenge as a result.
 Cost pressures have even led the current CFO of NHS England to estimate a funding shortfall for 2023 of up to £7 billion.

 This trend of financial stress is likely to be maintained for sometime despite recent funded pay settlements.
 NHS management teams remain focussed on driving operational cost reduction initiatives in and effort to balance budgets.

 Find Your Expert

-Craig Masters is Interpath Lead for Public Sector, which includes the NHS as one of four core segments.
+Craig Masters is Head of Public Sector Cluster, which includes the NHS as one of four core segments.
 David Lock leads our approach to the NHS sector nationally.
 For a full list of our senior people with experience in this sector use the button below.Our senior team